JonLatane/jonline/backend/README.md

         * You can also [install `kail`](https://github.com/boz/kail#installing) and just `kail -d jonline` 🚀

 ### Testing your (or any) deployment
-Once you've deployed, get the EXTERNAL-IP of your instance:
+Once you've deployed, get the EXTERNAL-IP of your instance/community:

 ```sh
 $ kubectl get services